tomohiro/fluentular/README.md

 ### Docker Support

-You can download and run flunetular container from DockerHub:
+You can download and run fluentular container from DockerHub:

 ```
 $ docker pull tomohiro/fluentular